sones/sones/readme.txt

 You need Mono as a .NET runtime platform on all operating systems that are not Windows.

-Important Notice: Currently you need a specific version of Mono to compile and run this software.
-This version is Revision 158624 which is downloadable from the official Mono subversion repository using these commands:
+Important Notice: You will need the most current version of Mono to compile and run this software.
+To get this version follow the instructions for your operating system ( http://developers.sones.de/wiki/doku.php?id=installation:mono )

-svn co -r 158624 svn://anonsvn.mono-project.com/source/trunk/mono
-svn co -r 158624 svn://anonsvn.mono-project.com/source/trunk/mcs
-svn co -r 158624 svn://anonsvn.mono-project.com/source/trunk/libgdiplus
+In short you'll have to do this:

 after having done that you can use this command:

-./autogen.sh --with-large-heap=yes --with-profile4=yes
+./autogen.sh --with-large-heap=yes --with-profile4=yes --prefix=/opt/mono

+(where /opt/mono is the directory the new mono version will be installed to)

-to generate the build scripts which then can be used to start the build process using this command:
+to build mono run the command:

 make